Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Virtual interviews won’t make sense for every situation.

 Because recruiting and hiring has been impacted by new capabilities of online communications, employers are increasingly choosing to conduct interviews virtually.
-Any company can conduct an interview online using services like Zoom, Skype, or FaceTime, and in some cases, these services are replacing preliminary phone interviews and allowing recruiters to get a better overall feel for an applicant’s demeanor.
+Any company can conduct an interview online using services like Zoom, Teams, or FaceTime, and in some cases, these services are replacing preliminary phone interviews and allowing recruiters to get a better overall feel for an applicant’s demeanor.
 However, there can be problems, such as a faulty internet connection, which can make for a frustrating, or even incomplete, interview.

 Some employers use vendors to administer their online interactions.
 Though the fees for services deter some employers, the costs may be justifiable for organizations that would otherwise pay for applicants’ travel costs.